 They’re probably best known for being black and tan, all white, or all black.
 However, they can have other colorings, including black and red, black and silver, gray, blue, and liver.

 Dogs have unique personalities that depend more on their lifestyle and environment than their breed.
-That said, there are certain qualities that are commonly attributed to German Shepherds.
-They are famous for being highly intelligent, loyal, courageous, and protective, so it’s not surprising that they’re used for all sorts of jobs from search-and-rescue missions to guiding the blind.
+German Shepherd personality traits that they are famous for include being highly intelligent, loyal, courageous, and protective.
+Knowing this, it’s not surprising that they’re used for all sorts of jobs, from search-and-rescue missions to guiding the blind.

 They’re also known as loving, affectionate, and kid-friendly dogs that make great family pets.
 While they can be suspicious of strangers at first and may come across as reserved and aloof, they are typically very caring and devoted dogs once you get to know them.